grafana/mimir/docs/sources/mimir/configure/about-runtime-configuration.md

 If multiple runtime configuration files are specified the runtime configuration files will be merged in a left to right order.

-If a runtime configuration file has the `.gz` extension, it will be decompressed before being read.
+Add a `.gz` extension to the configuration files that should be decompressed before parsing YAML.

 ## Enable runtime configuration